SteelCompendium/compendium/docs/Negotiation/Motivations and Pitfalls/Higher Authority.md

 Arguments that appeal to a higher authority motivation contend that it's in the interest of the higher authority for the NPC to strike a deal with the heroes.
 A hero might even tell the NPC that if the higher authority were in the NPC's position, they would take the deal.
 Example arguments include the following:

-- “All great creations honor your god, Malus.
-If you teach me to forge the Hammer of Azdul, that will be a great honor to bestow upon your god.”
+- "All great creations honor your god, Malus.
+If you teach me to forge the Hammer of Azdul, that will be a great honor to bestow upon your god."
-- “You know what Jarith the Bold would do?
+- "You know what Jarith the Bold would do?
 He'd guide us through the vast wasteland of the desert to reach the tower.
-Will you be our Jarith?”
+Will you be our Jarith?"